peczenyj/MooseX/README.md

 This is another DSL for object creation, aspects, method delegation and much more.
 It is based on Perl Moose and Moo, two important modules who add a better way of Object Orientation development (and I enjoy A LOT).
 Using a declarative style, using Moose/Moo you can create attributes, methods, the entire constructor and much more.
 But I can't find something similar in Ruby world, so I decide port a small subset of Moose to create a powerfull DSL for object construction.

+Want to help?
+Install the gem `moosex` and start to use.
+If you find some issue, please assign to me :)

 Of course, there is few similar projects in ruby like

 - [Virtus](https://github.com/solnic/virtus)